lCaveh/flashcard/README.md

 ## Description

-_A single webpage about a Boring lecture_
+_A single webpage about a Flashcards_

 ## Setup/Installation Requirements